NBC Staffers Seethe as Trump Gleefully Uses the Network Against Biden

 “He looks at this the same way he looks at attendance at his rallies versus the [turnout] Biden gets for his events,” one of these people told The Daily Beast.
 “He obviously wants to blow Biden out of the water.”

-A Trump campaign spokesman did not immediately respond to a request for comment on Wednesday.
+A Trump campaign spokesperson did not immediately respond to a request for comment on Wednesday.

 To Trump aides and veterans, the president’s TV ratings obsession is nothing new, particularly when an election is in full swing.
 And it’s an obsession of the president’s that has refused to fade even as he has dealt with increasingly dire polling data and a still-raging coronavirus pandemic that has killed more than 215,000 Americans.